YeabsiraNigusse/Alien_Invasion/README.md

 # Alien_Invasion
 This is a project called Alien Invasion from Python crush course.
 I made this project during my python learning journy.
-This increase my confidence in building prjects and using the Libreries of python.
+This increase my confidence in building prjects and using Libreries of python.
 It feels amazing to play a game that build by yourself even if the game is not your creative work.

 ## How to play